babel-utils/babel-plugin-tester/README.md

 either define this as its own property, or you can return it from the `setup` function.
 This can likewise return a promise if it's asynchronous.

+#### formatResult

+This is a function and if it's specified, it allows you to format the result however you like.
+The use case for this originally was for testing codemods and formatting their result with `prettier-eslint`.

 ## Examples

 ### Full Example + Docs